Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Chain Validator</b></td>
 <td>
-Entities that own a stake of a chain network.
-Each chain validator has a voice in deciding whether a transaction is valid, therefore chain validators can interrogate all transaction sent to their chain.
+Entities that own a stake in a chain network.
+Each chain validator has a voice in deciding whether a transaction is valid; therefore, chain validators can interrogate all transactions that are sent to their chain.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Chain Auditor</b></td>
 <td>
-Entities with the permission to interrogate transactions.
+Entities with permission to interrogate transactions.
 </td>
 </tr>
 </table>